-The Finance Convener presented the report for the consideration of the Senate.
+The Finance Convener presented a report for the consideration of the Senate.
 The Senate took the following decision on the recommendations presented by them:

 The deficit of ₹10,110 will be paid by the Head Finance, Mr. Shrey Verma.

 The second recommendation, i.e. the post-conduction report needs some minor changes and corrections.
 Since the Head Finance, Udghosh’14 is still present in the campus, he should be asked to present the final post-conduction Finance report of Udghosh’14 with all these changes and corrections in the next senate meeting, was accepted.